Last Updated on August 15, 2022 by Joshua Isibor

-“Narcissists lack the ability to make you feel important or recognized, valued, understood, approved, or appreciated because they don’t comprehend or appreciate the idea of emotions”.
+“Narcissists cannot make you feel important or recognized, valued, understood, approved, or appreciated because they don’t comprehend or appreciate the idea of emotions”.

 5. They rarely have long-term friends

 When someone is wondering if they’re dating a narcissist, they generally aren’t thinking, “Do they have NPD?”
-They’re wondering if how they’re being treated is healthy and sustainable in the long-run.
-Please avoid diagnosing your partner in conversation.
+They’re wondering if how they’re being treated is healthy and sustainable in the long run.
+Please avoid diagnosing your conversation partner.
 Rather, read on to gain some view into the health of your relationship.

 You’re here because you’re worried, and that concern is real if your health is at stake.
 If you think these signs fit, we’ll also give you tips on how to manage the condition.

 🌟 How does your partner handle people they do not need anything from?

 🌟 Does your spouse have any long-term friends?

 🌟 Do they always talk of wanting revenge or repercussions?